dynoinc/ratchet/README.md

 AI bot to help reduce operational toil

+## How AI is used?

+* To prepare a weekly report for a channel with suggestions of what to improve to reduce future support toil.
+* To maintain runbooks for alerts.
+Runbooks include historical causes and debugging steps.
+* To post relevant messages with runbooks when an alert is triggered.
+* To provide a natural language interface to the bot.

 ## Lessons learned

 * The idea to keep things simple by only using Postgres and Slack integration is working out.